Clivey1234/ComfyUI_FBX_Import/README.md

 ## ⭐ Important
 - Due to lots of issues recently with Comfyui stability, I cannot guarantee this wont break at some point
+- This method is far from perfect and suffers from all the same issues as Openpose does
+- Still having a little issue with head direction tracking, it works but not the best
 - This is just a testing phase.
 It probably wont work on the cloud due to headless blender requirement
 - Untested in Linux, I dont have it, so dont ask
 - Fork away if you want to recode for Linux